camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/google-gemini.md

 print(credentials.token)
 ```

-#### Example 2: Obtaining bearer and refresh tokens with OAuth client
+#### Example 2: Obtain bearer and refresh token with OAuth client

 :::warning
 The following code snippet is for demonstration purposes only and must not be used for real production systems due to security concerns.
 For production usage, follow the [official Google guidelines](https://developers.google.com/identity/protocols/oauth2/web-server).
 :::

 Assuming you have created an OAuth client, you can download key files from the Google [Console](https://console.cloud.google.com/apis/credentials).
-Run the following Python 3 snippet that prints the refresh token in the terminal:
+Run the following Python 3 snippet to print the refresh token in the terminal:

 ```python
 from google_auth_oauthlib.flow import InstalledAppFlow